sonic-net/SONiC/doc/pac/Port Access Control.md

 When user or client tries to authenticate and the method selected is MAB, the pacd sends an event to mabd for authenticating the user.
 The client’s MAC address is sent to mabd for the same.

-pacd learns client’s MAC address through an hardware rule to copy-to-CPU the packets from unknown source MAC addresses.
+pacd learns client’s MAC address through an hardware rule to Trap-to-CPU the packets from unknown source MAC addresses.

 mabd informs pacd about the result of the authentication. mabd also passes all the authorization parameters it receives from the RADIUS Server to the pacd.
 These are used for configuring the NAS to allow authenticated client traffic.